José de Acosta: Peru and Acosta's disease

 On his arrival at Lima, he was ordered to cross the Andes, apparently to join the Viceroy of Peru in the interior.
 He took the route, with fourteen or fifteen companions, across the mountainous province of Huarochiri, and by the lofty pass of Pariacaca (over 14000 ft), where the whole party suffered severely from the effects of the rarefied atmosphere.
 Acosta describes these sufferings, which were to be repeated on the three other occasions of crossing the cordillera.
 Acosta was one of the earliest people to give a detailed description of altitude sickness, and to link it to "air... so thin and so delicate that it is not proportioned to human breathing", and a variety of altitude sickness is referred to as Acosta's disease.
 He also mentions an attack of snow blindness and the way in which an Indian woman cured him.

-Acosta had arrived in Peru two years after Don Francisco de Toledo had come out as Viceroy in 1568.
+Acosta had arrived in Peru two years after Don Francisco de Toledo had become Viceroy in 1568.
 Following Toledo's beheading of the Inca Túpac Amaru, the Viceroy devoted five years to a tour through every part of the Viceroyalty of Peru, and to settlement of the country, in which he was aided by Acosta, the licentiate Polo de Ondegardo, and the Judge Juan Ortiz de Matienzo.
-Acosta also accompanied the Viceroy to Charcas, and was with him during his unsuccessful expedition against the fierce Chirihuana Indians.
+Acosta also accompanied the Viceroy to Charcas, and was with him during his unsuccessful foay against the Chirihuana peoples.

 The principal seat of the Jesuits was at that time in the little town of Juli, near the western shores of Lake Titicaca.
-Here a college was formed, the languages of the natives were studied, and eventually, a printing press was established.
-Acosta probably resided at Juli during much of his stay in Peru.
-It was here, in all likelihood, that he observed the famous comet of 1577, from November 1 to December 8, which extended like a fiery plume from the horizon nearly to the zenith.
-Here, too, he devoted much of his time to the preparation of several learned works, which he later took back to Spain in manuscript, including the first two books of the Natural History of the Indies.
+Acosta observed the comet of 1577, from November 1 to December 8.
+The Jesuits created a college in Juli, where the languages of the natives were studied, and, eventually, a printing press was established.
+Acosta stayed at Juli and spent devoted much of his time preparing several manuscripts, which he later took back to Spain, including the first two books of the Natural History of the Indies.
 At Juli, Father Acosta received information respecting the Amazon River from a brother who had formerly been in the famous piratical cruise of Lope de Aguirre.